 - Use drops of artificial tears.

-- When using a computer, remember to blink often and give your eyes a rest
+- When using a computer, remember to blink often and give your eyes a rest to avoid eye strain.
+Learn more here on how to relieve eye strain.

 - Apply a warm washcloth to soothe irritated eyes, such as ComfortClear™